3,2,1… we are LIVE from the museum!

 Producing and filming

-We’ve each taken a turn at filming and assisting, so that we all get comfortable with the format and can cover for each other when necessary.
-We’ve learned who controls the lights and the keys at the museum, plus had assistance from Exhibitions team to check loan agreements of objects in Celts that may have featured in the filming.
-So far we’ve decided that for an organised set-up with a speaker in a new space, it is best to have two people, with one filming and directing the speaker, plus one looking after everything else (keys, lights, sounds).
+We’ve each taken a lead on a number of videos and taken turns at filming, so that we all get comfortable with the format and can cover for each other when necessary.
+We’ve learned who controls the lights and the keys at the museum, plus had assistance from Exhibitions team to check loan agreements of objects in special exhibitions.
+We’ve decided that for an organised set-up with a speaker in a new space, it is best to have two people, with one filming and directing the speaker and one looking after everything else (keys, lights, sounds).
 When capturing elements of events live, then one person is enough.

-What came out in these 19 broadcasts was a wide range of styles, people and lovely objects.
+What came out in these broadcasts was a wide range of styles, people and lovely objects.
 The different speakers brought different passions and styles to their talks, as they selected the objects that they wanted to highlight.
 They commented that it was nice to talk about in-gallery elements and share some extra elements that were not on the labels.

 What equipment did we use?

 So we did have a Digital Media Team tripod and camera, but we didn’t have a Digital Media Team smart phone when starting out with our plans for these Facebook Live elements in 2016.
 So planning this series was a good impetus for us to request some additional equipment for the team, which has been used for this, as well as a number of other projects.